Custom Training Solutions

 Example:

-Branching stories mirror real-world choices—handling a weather delay at the gate, reseating families, or coordinating a last-minute equipment change.
-Different paths show effects on OTP, customer experience, and safety margins.
+Interactive branching stories replicate real-world decisions, such as handling a weather delay at the gate, reseating families, or coordinating a last-minute equipment change.
+Different choices lead to different outcomes that affect on-time performance, customer experience, and safety margins, helping learners understand the impact of their decisions.

 Tests and Assessments